 The actuarial valuation is based upon financial and participant data, which is prepared by the retirement system staff, assumptions regarding future rates of investment return and inflation, and rates of retirement, turnover, death, and disability among SLRP members and their beneficiaries.
 The data are reviewed by us for internal and year to year consistency as well as general reasonableness prior to its use in the actuarial valuation.
 It is also summarized and tabulated for the purpose of analyzing trends.
-The assumptions were adopted by the Board of Trustees and were based upon actual experience of SLRP during the years 2016 to 2020.
+The assumptions used in the 2023 GASB 67 report were adopted by the Board of Trustees and were based upon actual experience of SLRP during the years 2018 to 2022.
 Assets are valued according to a market related method that recognizes 20% of the previously unrecognized and unanticipated gains and losses.
-The actuarial cost method used in valuation and financial disclosure reports is the Entry Age Normal cost method.
-The Entry Age Normal cost method is the most, commonly used cost method by public plans, and it develops a normal cost rate that tends to be stable and less volatile.
-The assumptions and methods utilized in this valuation and disclosure reports, in our opinion, are consistent and meet the parameters established by the Actuarial Standards of Practice.
+The actuarial cost method used in valuation and financial disclosure reports is the Entry Age Normal cost method is the most, commonly used cost methods, and funding policy utilized in this valuation and disclosure reports, in our opinion, are consistent and meet the parameters established by the Actuarial Standards of Practice.